-- •If the problem is more abstract (e.g., mathematical and no obvious physical model can be created) - For simple problems this may not be problem - For more complex problems you may be unable to come with the general solution for the program. - Try working out a solution for a particular example and see if that solution can be extended from that specific case to a more generalized formula.
+- If the problem is more abstract (e.g., mathematical and no obvious physical model can be created) - For simple problems this may not be an issue (you can immediately see the solution). - For more complex problems you may be unable to come with the general solution for the program. - Try working out a solution for a particular example and see if that solution can be extended from that specific case to a more generalized formula.